Too good to be true, rings true, whether buying or selling in China

 It’s a trick.
 Its aim is not to get your goods (almost everyone’s aware of that), it scams you by asking you to pay a government fee.
 If you don’t know about Chinese business rules, it seems reasonable.
 But as I said, no one is willing to pay for seven barrels of wine for the first order, there must be something unusual!

 So, still the same words, “too good to be true.”
-Whether you are selling or buying, do some research, or consult with local expert before you make the final decision.
+Whether you are selling in China or buying, do some research, or consult with local expert before you make the final decision.